elastic/integrations/packages/stormshield/docs/README.md

 ## Setup

-The SNS integration ingests logs via a UDP/syslog parser, so the SNS appliance needs to be configured to send syslogs to a listening Agent.
+The SNS integration ingests logs via a syslog parser, so the SNS appliance needs to be configured to send syslogs to a listening Agent.
 This is configured in the `CONFIGURATION` tab, in the `NOTIFICATIONS` / `LOGS-SYSLOG-IPFIX` section.
+Please review the Stormshield documentation for details on how to configure syslog: https://documentation.stormshield.eu/SNS/v4/en/Content/Description_of_Audit_logs/Configure_logs.htm.

 For step-by-step instructions on how to set up an integration, see the [Getting started](https://www.elastic.co/guide/en/welcome-to-elastic/current/getting-started-observability.html) guide.

 ## Log

-The `log` dataset collects SNS syslog logs.
+SNS can be configured to store all its logs locally, or to send them through the syslog protocol to a configured listener, such as the Elastic Agent via policy update.

 An example event for `log` looks as following: